jojomills/jojomills.github.io/README.md

 Created June 12, 2020
 Updated June 24, 2020

+---I created the website using Sublime Text---

+---Why I created this website---

 I created a personal website to demonstrate my programming skills to potential employers.
 I took in-person summer courses to stay on track after studying abroad so I do not have internship programming experience.
 I made this website to exemplify my coding skills and allow an employer to get to know me better than a resume can.

+---Organization of website---

 I organized my website into 6 different html pages: